zephyrproject-rtos/zephyr/doc/guides/documentation/index.rst

 See the :zephyr_raw:`doc/getting_started/index.rst` source file and compare with the :ref:`getting_started` to see a full example.
 As implemented, only one set of numbered steps is intended per document.
+To build, don't forget to take look at :ref:`zephyr_doc`.